 CSC 445.
 Networks and Secure Software Development.
 3 Credit Hours.

 This course covers net-centric computing by focusing on client-server computing and the Internet protocol stack.
 Existing application layer protocols (e.g., FTP, HTTP, and SMTP) and transport layer protocols (TCP, UDP) are used to discuss networking technologies and security implications for distributing software components on a network.
 Students will produce design models of distributed computing applications-with an emphasis on application layer protocols, security, and client-server architecture-and will construct prototype implementations for many of these designs.
 Students will also reinforce their understanding of information models and database systems, and be introduced to other models of distributed computing (e.g., peer-to-peer, distributed data).

 Prerequisites: CSC 275 or permission of the instructor.

 CSC 460.
-Managing Systems Project.
+Managing Systems Projects.
 3 Credit Hours.